AdrianBesciak/DragonFlyNetworkAnalysis/README.md

 Using `--costs` flag it is possible to calculate the costs of the generated topology, grouped by routers, hosts and cables.

-To use the above script, it is required to fill the Netbox API token in `NETBOX_TOKEN` variable in the script and if needed, change the `NETBOX_URL`.
+To use the above script, it is required to fill the Netbox API token in `NETBOX_TOKEN` environtment variable and if needed, change the `NETBOX_URL` variable in the script.

 ## Scalability analysis
 TODO